Critical Statistics

 Malicious bots now represent more than 1 in 3 web requests, actively hunting for vulnerabilities and sensitive data to exfiltrate.

-What does this shift mean for organizations, especially regarding data security?
+What does this shift mean for organizations' data breach prevention efforts and cybersecurity strategies?

 -